freenas/freenas-docs/userguide/storage.rst

 in the *Swap size in Gib* field.
 Changing the value does not affect the amount of swap on existing disks, only disks added after the change.
-This does not affect log or cache devices, as they are created without swap.
-Enter *0* to disable swap completely which is **strongly discouraged.**
+This does not affect log or cache devices, which are created without swap.
+Swap can be disabled by entering *0*, which is **strongly discouraged.**

 .. index:: Pools